 Benefits Of Selenium Supplements

-The trace mineral selenium was considered an irrelevant nutrient as recently as three decades ago, but now scientists have discovered that selenium is actually crucial to the health of humans and plays a role in helping to protect the body against a wide range of damaging diseases and conditions.
+The trace mineral selenium was considered an irrelevant nutrient as recently as three decades ago, but now scientists have discovered that selenium is actually crucial to the health of humans and that the benefits of selenium in helping to protect the body against a wide range of damaging diseases needs more investigation.

 Selenium’s rise from an irrelevant mineral to a crucial trace element has occurred as a result of studies indicating its role in regulating metabolism, cell manufacture, enhancing reproductive efforts, neutralising damaging free radicals and protecting the body against infection.
 In addition to these benefits, selenium is the only trace element that is incorporated into our genetic material.
 Selenocysteine is a specific amino acid that is incorporated into numerous proteins in our bodies under the direction of the genetic code.

-Mostly we obtain selenium from plants and selenium bonds with proteins in our bodies to create compounds known as selenoproteins.
-At least 25 unique selenoproteins exist within our bodies which play an important role in many processes from protecting us against free radical damage through to activating thyroid hormone release.
+The benefits of selenium are numerous since it is involved in the production of a wide variety of enzymes and hormones.
+It is this widespread involvement in the body's chemistry which results in the multitude of benefits.
+Selenium bonds with proteins in our bodies to create compounds known as selenoproteins.
+At least 25 unique selenoproteins exist within our bodies which play an important role in many processes from protecting us against free radical damage through to activating thyroid hormone release.4,5

 Selenium plays a crucial role in the proper functioning of the immune system.
 Selenium is required to signal cytokines, which are compounds that alarm your immune system to get to work.
 Additionally, selenium has been shown to prevent viral mutation of many species and thus prevent recurring infections.